dev-codez/Discord-bot/README.md

-# Simple Staff Utils
+# Simple Discord bot
-Handy crafted Simple Staff Utils will help you manage your discord server together with your staff Team!
+Handy crafted bot to help you manage your discord server together with your staff Team!

 <br>